 Earl Hunt - Partner, Credit at Apollo, and Co-Head of Credit Secondaries.
-Prior to joining in 2021, Mr. Hunt was Partner in the Global Markets division at Goldman Sachs where he was responsible for strategic client coverage.
-He also served as a member of the Goldman Sachs's Partnership Committee and Global Markets Operating Committee.
-Previously, Mr. Hunt was Co-Head of US Distressed & Par Loan sales at Goldman Sachs.
-Before that, Mr. Hunt worked at Citi as a director in Leveraged Finance sales.
-Mr. Hunt earned a BA in Economics from Brown University and is a member of the Brown University Board of Trustees.
+Mr. Hunt has been with Apollo and/or its affiliates since 2021.
+Prior to joining Apollo, Mr. Hunt was a Partner in the Global Markets division at Goldman Sachs where he was responsible for strategic client coverage.
+He also served as a member of Goldman Sachs' Partnership Committee and Global Markets Operating Committee.
+Previously, Mr. Hunt was co-head of U.S. Distressed and Par Loan sales at Goldman Sachs.
+Prior to joining Goldman Sachs in 2015, Mr. Hunt worked at Citi for 11 years, where he was a director in Leveraged Finance sales.
+Mr. Hunt is a member of the Board of Trustees of Brown University.
+Mr. Hunt earned a BA in Economics from Brown University.
 Mr. Hunt has served as portfolio manager to the Fund since April 1, 2022.

 Christopher Lahoud - Partner, Credit at Apollo.
-Prior to joining in 2018, Mr. Lahoud was Head of the Distressed Product Group at Deutsche Bank managing a team of 15 individuals.
+Prior to joining Apollo in 2018, Mr. Lahoud was Head of the Distressed Product Group at Deutsche Bank managing a team of 15 individuals.
 He began his career with Citigroup in 2006 as a credit trader and currently serves on the Board of Moxe Health and Hertz Corporation.
 Mr. Lahoud graduated from the University of Richmond with a degree in Accounting, Economics and Finance.
 Mr. Lahoud has served as portfolio manager to the Fund since April 1, 2022.